Amir Teljigović

-Amir Teljigović (born 17 August 1968) is a Bosnian retired international footballer.
+Amir Teljigović (born 17 August 1968) is a Bosnian former professional footballer who played as a midfielder.
+He made one appearance for the Bosnia and Herzegovina national team in 1996.

 Club career

-He started his career in 1988 playing with FK Proleter Zrenjanin in the Yugoslav Second League.
+Teljigović started his career in 1988 playing with FK Proleter Zrenjanin in the Yugoslav Second League.
 In 1990 they won promotion to the Yugoslav First League.
 In 1992, despite the break-up of SFR Yugoslavia, he stayed in Serbia and signed with FK Vojvodina, now playing in the First League of FR Yugoslavia.

 In 1994, he moved to the South Korean K-League club Busan Daewoo Royals where he stayed for two seasons.
 After a short spell in Serbia with FK Mladost Apatin, he will join Swedish club Trelleborgs FF in 1997.
 In 1999, he moved to Cyprus and played with Apollon Limassol.

 In 2000, he came back to Serbia to play with his former club Proleter, before ending his playing career playing with FK Mladi Radnik.

 International career

 Considering he was born in Sarajevo, Teljigović was called up and appeared in one match for Bosnia and Herzegovina, a World Cup qualification match against Croatia in 1996.